Utilizing a layover to see the capital city of Yunnan province.

 Another artificial element next to the trail was this sign, full of bullet holes.

 I get practising shooting on target, but I don't understand this habit of trashing public signs.
-It feels lazy and disrespectful.
-And here, shouldn't all the cameras around prevent people from shooting around?
+It feels lazy, disrespectful, and it lowers the perceived safety of the place.
+Shouldn't all the cameras around prevent people from shooting around?
 Weird.
 I wondered what the sign said, but there was nobody to ask.
 So I kept going and eventually reached the top of the hill.

 After the forest journey, I was eager to see some panorama.
 However, I found that one has to pay to get closer to the edge and see the view.
-It made me appreciate the countries where they allow people to enjoy the land free of charge.
-The "People's Republic," unfortunately, is not one of them, as the national parks and most of the reasonably accessible natural viewpoints are reachable only after a fee.
+It made me appreciate the countries that allow people to enjoy the land for free.
+The "People's Republic," unfortunately, is not one of them, as the national parks and most of the reasonably accessible natural viewpoints are reachable only after paying a fee.
 But I was determined to fulfil my quest for a free view here, and after exploring some alternatives, I eventually scored.

 Going down, I decided to follow the road, as it is faster.
 Somewhere halfway down was a nice bonus: a freshwater spring.
-As with land access, water is another commodity easily to be taken for granted until you are in a country where the tap is non-potable, like in China.
+As with land access, drinking water is another commodity that is easily taken for granted until you are in a country where the tap is non-potable, like in China.
 So, joining locals and refilling my water bottle felt pretty great.

 Once down from the hills, I got on the subway back to downtown.
 Scanning a map revealed a cluster of skyscrapers around Beijing Road, so I wanted to check it out.

-Starting a few blocks from the North Railway Station and heading south, it proved as an interesting area to visit.
+Starting a few blocks from the North Railway Station and heading south, it proved to be an interesting area to visit.

 After passing Dongfeng Square, I saw this cathedral: